Conduct a Free Wisconsin Probation Search via Official Channels

 The Wisconsin DOC also provides support for victims, via the Office of Victim Services & Programs (OVSP).8 Those who are victims of a crime can contact the OVSP to learn their rights, request parole information if this applies to their case and also access any restorative justice services that may be available.

-Individuals looking for information about the status of a criminal convicted on or after the start of the year 2000 would be better served by a Wisconsin probation search, as parole is not an option for recent offenses.
+Individuals looking for information about the status of a criminal convicted on or after the start of the year 2000 would be better served by a Wisconsin probation search, as parole is not an option for recent offenses; additionally, interested parties can dig deeper by looking up WI criminal and arrest records.

 References